vmosiichuk-dev/ps2-horror/README.md

 Upon meticulous market research, pricing information in three categories (loose, CIB, and new) were added for each of the 88 games.
 Each game now has a set of 3 buttons indicating a price for each of the categories with matching icons.
 When you select a price category, a game cover is styled with a border corresponding to its value: bronze, silver, or gold.

 ### Welcome & About Section
 Welcome section was introduced to enrich UX while loading the initial data from the API in the background.
-Also with the introduction of several new features, an About section was added to explain controls and provide insights into how pricing is handled.
-Main section and controls design was improved, as well as, app's interactivity and custom open/close animations for slide in window's toggle buttons were introduced.
+With the introduction of several new features, an About section was added to explain controls and provide insights into how pricing is handled.
+Main section and controls design were improved, as well as, app's interactivity and custom open/close animations for slide in window's toggle buttons were introduced.

 ## v1.0 Screenshots